Global Payments Review

 - Merchant onboarding speed: How quickly can your software’s users start accepting payments?
 Minutes vs. days matters for activation rates.

 - Revenue sharing model: What percentage of each transaction does your ISV earn?
 This directly impacts your payment revenue line.
+See our Global Payments pricing breakdown for specific revenue share ranges by partnership tier.

 - White-label capabilities: Does the payment experience carry your brand or the processor’s?
 This affects merchant perception and switching costs.

 - API quality and documentation: ISV developers need clean APIs, comprehensive docs, and responsive sandbox environments.
+Global Payments’ developer portal is the starting point.

 - Compliance burden: How much of the PCI, KYC/KYB, and regulatory compliance does the platform handle vs. leaving to the ISV?